etn-ccis/blui-react-workflows/login-workflow/docs/language-support.md

 You need to wrap your app with <I18nextProvider/> for rendering translations in the app.
 For reference, you can check [I18nextProvider](https://react.i18next.com/latest/i18nextprovider).

-If you want to use keys from your application dictionary in any of the workflow screens or any custom screens that you provide within the Auth or Login workflows, you need to pass your app's i18n instance to the `AuthContextProvider`/`RegistrationContextProvider` via the `i18n` prop.
+If you want to use keys from your application dictionary in any of the workflow screens or any custom screens that you provide within the Auth or Login workflows, you need to pass your app's i18n instance to the `AuthContextProvider` via the `i18n` prop.

 ```tsx
 import { i18n } from './i18n';